gcc-mirror/gcc/gcc/jit/docs/topics/compilation.rst

-  A `gcc_jit_result` encapsulates the result of compiling a context in-memory, and the lifetimes of any machine code functions or globals that are within the resuilt.
+  A `gcc_jit_result` encapsulates the result of compiling a context in-memory, and the lifetimes of any machine code functions or globals that are within the result.

 .. function:: void *\
               gcc_jit_result_get_code (gcc_jit_result *result,\